mayabyte/caveripper/README.md

 caveripper extract path/to/pikmin2.iso
 ```

-This will extract all the necessary files from the ISO into the `assets/` directory.
+This will extract all the necessary files from the ISO into `~/.config/caveripper/assets` so Caveripper can find them from any location.
 You should only need to do this once, but it is absolutely necessary in order to use Caveripper.
+If you're worried about bloating your home directory, worry not: only ~12MB of assets are extracted per ISO.

-If this process fails for some reason and you want to clean up and start from scratch, just delete the `assets/` folder.
+If this process fails for some reason and you want to clean up and start from scratch, just delete the `assets/` folder in `~/.config/caveripper`, or simply re-extract your ISO and the extractor will clean up before extracting again.

-*Note*: I've only tested the extraction process on NTSC-U (US) Pikmin 2 ISOs.
-Other versions will likely work fine, but be warned that you may encounter some issues.

 ## Project Status